stefan-hoeck/idris2-tutorial/src/Tutorial/Intro.md

 Go ahead and try both ways of building and running function `main` on your system!

-## The Shape of an Idris Declaration
+## The Shape of an Idris Definition

 Now that we executed our first Idris program, we will talk a bit more about the code we had to write to define it.